 229 or more = 384 hrs.
 (48 days)

-Benefits are effective the first of the month following the employee's date of hire.
+Benefits are effective the first of the month following the employee's hire date.
 Monthly premiums are paid for coverage the following month.

 Medical insurance includes a schedule of basic benefits plus a major medical rider.
 Cigna underwrites the health plan.